 Step 3: Connect the jumper cables

 Once the running vehicle is maneuvered into position, shut it off and open both hoods.
-Now it’s time to break out the jumper cables.

 When handling jumper cables, make sure to keep the red (positive) and black (negative) clamps from touching each other.
 Once electricity starts flowing through the cables, this will create sparks and could lead to a short circuit in one or both of the vehicles.
 Having one person at each end of the cables can make the whole process easier.